shini4i/argo-watcher/README.md

 <img src="https://raw.githubusercontent.com/shini4i/assets/main/src/argo-watcher/demo.png" alt="Showcase" height="441" width="680">

-**Figure 1:** Argo Watcher Web UI
 </div>

-## Why use Argo Watcher
+## Why Use Argo Watcher

-Argo Watcher not only addresses the critical challenge of visibility during deployments with Argo CD Image Updater but also introduces experimental support for direct commits to the GitOps repository.
+Argo Watcher not only addresses the critical challenge of visibility during deployments with Argo CD Image Updater but also introduces optional built-in image updater.

 It actively monitors the ArgoCD API for application changes and synchronizes the status of your image-related modifications, streamlining and potentially accelerating your deployment processes.

 ## Prerequisites

-Argo Watcher is a standalone application, for it is designed to work with:

-1. ArgoCD (obviously)
+1. ArgoCD
-2. Argo CD Image Updater (can be omitted if you're using direct commits feature)
+2. Argo CD Image Updater (we encourage you to try out built-in GitOps repo updater instead)
 3. CI/CD solution of your choice

 ## Possible workflow

-This is just one the possible workflows that can be implemented with Argo Watcher.
+A possible workflow with Argo Watcher:

-1) **Build and Deploy**: Initiate by building a new Docker image of your application and pushing it to the designated image repository.
+1. **Build and Deploy**: Build a new Docker image of your application and push it to your image repository.
-2) **Monitoring Setup**: Once the new image is pushed, execute a job that runs Argo Watcher Client.
-This step is crucial for triggering and overseeing the deployment process.
+2. **Monitoring Setup**: Run an Argo Watcher Client job after the new image is pushed.
+This job oversees the deployment process.
-3) **Image Update and GitOps Integration**: Upon detection of the new image, Argo CD Image Updater either automatically commits the updated image tag to the GitOps repository, or this update is performed by argo-watcher itself.
-This action initiates the deployment.
+3. **Image Update in GitOps repo**: Argo CD Image Updater or Argo Watcher commits the updated image tag to the GitOps repository, triggering deployment.
-4) **Deployment Monitoring**: Throughout the deployment process, Argo Watcher diligently monitors and reports the current status of the application, ensuring transparency and real-time tracking.
+4. **Deployment Monitoring**: Argo Watcher monitors and reports the deployment status in real-time.
-5) **Pipeline Status Reporting**: The client concludes the process by returning an exit code that reflects the status of the deployment task.
-This code is instrumental in determining the success or failure of the pipeline, thus marking the completion of the deployment workflow.
+5. **Pipeline Status Reporting**: The client returns an exit code reflecting the deployment task status, marking the workflow's completion.

 <div align="center">
 <img src="https://raw.githubusercontent.com/shini4i/assets/main/src/argo-watcher/simplified_diagram.png" alt="Showcase" height="540" width="540">

-**Figure 2:** This is a simplified diagram of the workflow described above.
 </div>

 > [!TIP]